 What is still required: The fields currently included as part of US Club Soccer’s player registration process will still be required, including:

-Additionally, all player registration requests must pass the FIFA/U.S. Soccer National Data Center review process before approval, as follows:
+Additionally, all player registration requests must pass the FIFA/U.S. Soccer National Data Center review process, as follows:

 How this information will be used: This information will be used by FIFA and U.S. Soccer primarily for the purposes of assigning and maintaining unique player identification numbers, and for complying with FIFA international clearance (ITC) requirements.